toitware/artemis/src/service/run/v1/README.md

 ## Config migration

-Any artemis image build with this branch will automatically receive the hardware ID and the WiFi connections from the original configuration.
+Any Artemis image build with this branch will automatically receive the hardware ID and the WiFi connections from the original configuration.

 Typically, cellular connections are uniform across a fleet, and we